sschepis/ethfix/README.md

 - Double-check recipient addresses before sending funds
 - Ensure you're connected to the correct network
 - The `amount` parameter is in Wei (1 ETH = 10^18 Wei)
+- Some contracts may require ETH to be sent with the transaction (use Advanced Options)

 ## Technical Details